automl/auto-sklearn/CONTRIBUTING.md

     cd auto-sklearn
     git checkout -b my_new_branch development

-    # Create a virtual environemnt and activate it so there are no package
+    # Create a virtual environment and activate it so there are no package
     # conflicts
     python -m venv my-virtual-env
     source my-virtual-env/bin/activate